About Thalassio

 Sources of the training

-- Qi Gong - as taught in the Forest Rock School (Peter Cauchey)
+- Qi Gong - as taught in the Forest Rock School (Peter Caughey)

 - Tai Chi and Martial Arts - training in the art of Cheng Hsin (Peter Ralston)